 Care advice for limestone and marble

-Stone impregnation is an effective method to use to protect the natural stone from stains.
-Some stone impregnations can change the appearance of the stone.
+Stone sealant is an effective method to use to protect the natural stone from stains.
+Some stone sealants can change the appearance of the stone.
 It usually gets a little darker.
-We therefore recommend Fila MP90 Eco Xtreme, an impregnation adapted to natural stone which means that the stone is protected and at the same time retains its original appearance.
+We therefore recommend Fila MP90 Eco Xtreme, a sealant adapted to natural stone which means that the stone is protected and at the same time retains its original appearance.

-When cleaning the stone, we recommend Fila Cleaner, a concentrated all-purpose cleaner that gently cleans all floor and wall tiles.
+When cleaning the stone, we recommend Fila Cleaner Pro, a concentrated all-purpose cleaner that gently but effectively cleans all floor and wall tiles.
 Good for both your stone and the environment.
-Fila Cleaner can be purchased here!
+Really soiled surfaces can be cleaned with the rough cleaning Fila PS87.

 Oil, makeup and similar stains

-Grease and oil stains should be washed away as soon as possible to prevent it from penetrating the stone.
-Deep cleaner Fila PS87 is used for the tough stains and really soiled surfaces.
-This is also adapted to natural stone.
+Grease and oil should be washed away as soon as possible to prevent it from penetrating the stone.
+If a stain occurs, clean with Fila PS87.

 Rubber, glue, wax and markers